AEONCommunity/aeoncommunity.github.io/How-Tos/SetupAEONcliUbuntu/SetupAEON_Ubuntu.md

 *   Ubuntu 16.04
 *   2 GB RAM  (AEON will use &lt; 0.5GB RAM when running)
-*   20 GB available hard drive space <br>
-(as of Oct 14, 2018, the AEON blockchain files use about 7.0 GB of disk space)
+*   20 GB available hard drive space (as of Oct 14, 2018, the AEON blockchain files use about 7.0 GB of disk space)

-<p>- The latest version of AEON</p>
+*   The latest version of AEON

 <p>First, we need to download AEON to our Ubuntu machine.
 Navigate in the browser to:</p>